 FLY CASTING LESSONS

-As a former owner of a fly shop, I’ve spent considerable time helping people prepare for their trips to Yellowstone.
+As a former owner of Blue Ribbon Flies, I’ve spent considerable time helping people prepare for their trips to Yellowstone.
 This includes discussing seasonal opportunities, arranging for guides, suggesting which rivers to fish and when, explaining hatches, selecting flies, and passing along any other tips that will help make for an enjoyable trip.
 I still do this today, though on a part-time basis.
 In fact, my co-workers at Blue Ribbon Flies and I do everything we can except the most important thing: casting your fly.

 Ask fishing guides anywhere in the world what skill they’d most like their clients to have and their answer will be universal: good casting ability.
 Nothing else is even remotely as important.